Ajasachris/PROJECT/README.md

  ### PROJECT OBJECTIVE
 ---
-This project was designed to address the following analysis goals.#
+This project was designed to address the following analysis goals.

--To perform initial exploration of Sales Data and use pivot tables to summarize total sales by product, region and month.
+- To perform initial exploration of Sales Data and use pivot tables to summarize total sales by product, region and month.

--To calculate average sales per product and total revenue by region.
+- To calculate average sales per product and total revenue by region.

 ### FORMULAR USED
 ---